ServBay Web Server Troubleshooting Guide

 ,Warning

-Check File and Directory Permissions: Web servers typically run under a dedicated user (like
+Check File and Directory Permissions: Web server processes run under a specific user and need sufficient permissions for site files, upload folders, and logs.

 _www